-Units (Letter grade) 5; Class Hours: 80-90 lecture hours/semester; Recommended: Eligibility for ENGL 100; Prerequisite(s): MATH 120 or 123, or appropriate score on District math placement test and other measures as appropriate.
-Description: The first class in a two semester calculus sequence designed for business, social science, and technology majors.
+Units (Letter grade) 5; Class Hours: 80-90 lecture hours/semester; Recommended: Eligibility for ENGL 100; Prerequisite(s): MATH 120 or 123 (offered at CSM or Skyline), or appropriate score on District math placement test and other measures as appropriate.
+Description: The first class in a two semester calculus sequence designed for business and social science majors.
 Topics include a review of functions, the derivative, applications of the derivative, and an introduction to the integral.
 Transfer: CSU: B4, UC.
 (IGETC: 2)

-MATH 242 APPLIED CALCULUS II
+MATH 243 APPLIED CALCULUS II WITH TRIGONOMETRY

-Units (Letter grade) 3; Class Hours: 48-54 lecture/16-18 by arrangement lab hours/semester; Recommended: Eligibility for ENGL 100; Prerequisite(s): MATH 130 and 241.
-Description: The second half of a two-semester calculus sequence designed for business, social sciences, technology, and life sciences majors.
-Topics include the integral, techniques of integration, multivariable calculus, and differential equations.
-Transfer: CSU: B4, UC.
-(IGETC: 2)
+Units (Letter grade) 4; Class Hours: 64-72 lecture hours/semester; Recommended: Eligibility for ENGL 100; Prerequisite(s): MATH 241.
+Description: The second half of a two-semester calculus sequence designed for business majors.
+Topics include the integral, techniques of integration, an introduction to trigonometry, multivariable calculus, and differential equations.
+Equivalent to MATH 242.
+Transfer: CSU.